Resource Guide

 Reservations are made in Mazevo and basic instructions are described in the below sections.
 For special events, you will first make your reservation then meet with Wendy, the Events Coordinator, to discuss your event needs including set up and any staffing needs.

 The Viking Union (VU) has a variety of spaces including three multipurpose rooms, a dance space, small conference rooms, and lecture hall.
-For more information, including pictures, visit: https://vu.wwu.edu/event-spaces
+For more information, including pictures, visit the Viking Union's Event Spaces web page.

-Multipurpose Room (MPR) - this large space across from the Bookstore is popular for many types of events.
+The Multipurpose Room (MPR) is a large multi-use space across from the Bookstore is popular for many types of events.
 Book this space as early as possible!
 Costs for this space will include all set up needs such as tables and chairs, a stage, lights, sound, projection, etc.

-565 - this is another multi-use space as it can be used for a variety of events and a good back up to the MPR, and a bit smaller.
+Room 565 is a multi-use space as it can be used for a variety of events and a good back up to the MPR, and a bit smaller.
 It can also be divided into 2 or 3 smaller spaces using a divider wall.
 Costs for this space is similar to the MPR.

-552 - this is a lecture space with large screen and stadium seating, good for movies and meetings or trainings (across from the Post Office).
-Because this is a classroom, reservations are limited to evenings only.
-Generally there is no cost for this space.
+Room 552 is a lecture space with large screen and stadium seating, good for movies and meetings or trainings (across from the Post Office).
+Because this is a classroom, reservations are typically limited to evenings only.
+There is no cost for this space unless additional support is needed.

-567 - this room has a large U-shape table configuration and large screen, ideal for meetings and trainings.
+Room 567 has a large U-shape table configuration and large screen, ideal for meetings and trainings.
 No cost for this space unless re-configuration of the tables and chairs are needed.

-460 and 462 rooms - these are smaller conference spaces, great for meetings with tables & chairs and large screens.
+The 460 and 462 rooms are smaller conference spaces, great for meetings with tables & chairs and large screens.
 Room 462 is split into A and B and can be combined for one larger space.
 Cost for these spaces are free unless you need re-configuration of room 462.

-464 - this is a nice space for dance groups because of a wood floor and mirrors.
-Costs for this room would be for anything other than the open space (e.g. tables and chairs).
+Room 464 is a nice space for dance groups because of the empty wood floor and mirrors.
+Cost for this room is free unless tables, chairs, or other equipment is needed.

-Underground Coffeehouse - the coffeehouse is on the 3rd floor and can be used for evening activities but is limited because of regular programming by Arts & Music Productions.
+The Underground Coffeehouse is on the 3rd floor and can be used for evening activities but is limited because of regular programming by Arts & Music Productions.
 Clubs may collaborate with that staff for activities!

 Notes: